 There are five major problems that can arise as a result or no, or poor, estate planning.
 Here’s what you want your family to avoid: 1.
 Living Probate.
-If you become disabled, the probate court will decide how your estate is to be managed so your medical and nursing home care bills can be paid. …
+If you …

 Estate Planning Blog